 The first thing you need to get started in crypto is a fiat on-ramp.
 This is a platform that lets you use fiat currency to buy cryptocurrency.

 Fiat currency: Legal tender backed by the government that issued it.
 Money, in other words, like US dollars or British pounds.
 In this article we talk about fiat currencies and cryptocurrencies.

-There are simple on-ramps, like Coinbase.
+There are simple on-ramps.
 These are places where you can deposit your fiat and simply choose how much Bitcoin or another cryptocurrency you want to buy.

 They're like crypto exchanges, but simplified, and they often come in mobile app form.